tombrereton/dotnet-api/README.md

 # Introduction

-Appointer is a simple appointment scheduling api that allows users to create, edit, and delete appointments to a calendar.
+To showcase my preferred patterns and practices, I have created a simple appointment scheduling api that allows users to create, edit, and delete appointments to a calendar.
+Users can also create an account and a calendar.
-Appointer is built with .NET 6.

-# Getting Started
+An appointment is an object which is added to a calendar, and that calendar is associated with a user account.

+## Technologies
+- Testcontainers
+- xUnit
+- EF Core for writing to the datastore
+- Dapper for reading from the datastore
+- FluentValidation
+- Serilog

+## Patterns
+- Clean Architecture
+- CQRS
+- Repository Pattern
+- Feature Folders

 ## Prerequisites

-- .NET 7 SDK
+- .NET 8 SDK
 - The LATEST Docker for [Mac](https://docs.docker.com/desktop/install/mac-install/)/[Windows](https://docs.docker.com/desktop/install/windows-install/)

 On Mac enable Rosetta in the beta features as shown in the image below:

 ![Enable Rosetta](./imgs/dockerForMac.png)

-## Note

-- The application does not run yet!
-This is the starting point for the exercise
-- An example test is included to show how to write tests using EF Core & Testcontainers

-## The Exercise

 We will build a basic online appointment api.
 The api will allow users to create an account with an associated calendar.
 Then users can create, modify & view appointments in that